najeebWorld/najeebWorld/README.md

 # 💫 About Me:
 Hi there!
 I'm Najeeb, a passionate full-stack developer with a strong foundation in React, React Native, JavaScript, PostgreSQL, GraphQL, Prisma, Node.js, and more.
 I specialize in creating web and mobile applications, integrating real-time data, maps, and data visualization features.
-I also have experience in machine leasing, AI tools, and programming languages like C++, Java, and C.
+I also have experience in machine learning, AI tools, and programming languages like C++, Java, and C.

 ## 🌐 Socials: